Sextus Empiricus

 In his medical work, tradition maintains that he belonged to the "empiric school", as reflected by his name.
 However, at least twice in his writings, Sextus seems to place himself closer to the "methodic school", as his philosophical views imply.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Sextus Empiricus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Sextus Empiricus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools